-He died on the 10th of December whilst serving aboard ‘HMS Prince of Wales’.
+Basil died on the 10th of December, 1941 whilst serving aboard ‘HMS Prince of Wales’ which was sunk by Japanese bombers.
 His body was never recovered but his name is commemorated on the Plymouth Naval Memorial.

 On the 25th of October 1941, Prince of Wales departed for Singapore to join Force Z, a British naval detachment.
 She docked there on the 2nd of December with the rest of the force, and at 2:11 on the10th of December Force Z was dispatched to investigate reports of Japanese landing forces at Kuantan.
 On arriving there they found the reports to be false.
 At 11:00 that morning Japanese bombers and torpedo aircraft began their assault on Force Z.

 In a second attack at 11:30 one torpedo struck Prince of Wales on the port side, wrecking the outer propeller shaft and causing the ship to take on a heavy list.
 A third torpedo attack developed against HMS Repulse, a Renown-class battlecruiser in Force Z, but she managed to avoid all torpedoes aimed at her.